gigfork/springone2012/contacts/README.md

 Contacts Demo
 =============

-Demo Code for the SpringOne 2012 presentation [Getting Started With Spring Data and Distributed Data Grids](http://www.springone2gx.com/topics/getting_started_with_spring_data_and_distributed_database_grids)
+Demo Code for the SpringOne 2012 presentation [Getting Started With Spring Data and Distributed Data Grids](http://www.springone2gx.com/topics/getting_started_with_spring_data_and_distributed_database_grids).
+This demonstrates a simple migration of a web application from SQL to GemFire using Spring Data repositories.

 # Modules